A Guide to Green Roofs on Existing School Buildings

 which has opened over 250 school yards to community use.

 NYC Compost ProjectNYC Compost Project

-, supported by the NYC Department of Sanitation, Bureau of Waste Prevention, Reuse, and Recycling
+, supported by the NYC Department of Sanitation, Bureau of Recycling and Sustainability

 since 1993, has staff in every borough at the botanic gardens and lower east side ecology center.
 Staff and Master Composters are available to help teachers and students learn about decomposition and composting through workshops and field trips to compost demo sites.
 Schools are encouraged to set up their own compost bins -- outdoors in school gardens, or wormbins in the classroom.